dstansby/pfsspy/joss-paper/paper.md

 Historically, the most widely used software package for performing PFSS extrapolations within the solar physics community is `pfsspack`^[https://www.lmsal.com/~derosa/pfsspack/].
 This forms part of the larger `SolarSoft` library for solar physics [@Freeland1998], written in the proprietary Interactive Data Language (IDL) programming language.
-As more solar physicists use python instead of IDL [@Bobra2020], there is a need to provide similar functionality within solar physics python ecosystem, a niche that `pfsspy` fills.
+As Python has become a major programming language within the solar physics and wider astronomy community [@Bobra2020], there is a need to provide similar functionality within the Python ecosystem, a niche that `pfsspy` fills.

 # pfsspy